 Kay Baker, Ph.D.

 Kay Baker holds AMI primary and elementary diplomas and has directed classes of both age groups.
 She received a B.A. in mathematics and philosophy from the College of New Rochelle in New York, did graduate work in mathematics at Catholic University, and received her M.A. and Ph.D. in mathematics education from the University of Maryland.
-Kay currently serves as the director of elementary training at the Montessori Institute of San Diego, and also at the Educational and Training Family Centre in Prague, Czech Republic.
+Kay is an AMI Elementary Trainer and International Examiner.

 Currently principal of Maryland Avenue Montessori School in Milwaukee, Wisconsin, Joe holds AMI primary and elementary diplomas and has taught in both the private and public sectors.